redis/redis-doc/topics/modules-api-ref.md

-Like RedisModuleNextC(), but instead of returning an internally allocated buffer and key length, it returns directly a module string object allocated in the specified context 'ctx' (that may be NULL exactly like for the main API `RedisModule_CreateString)`.
+Like RedisModuleNextC(), but instead of returning an internally allocated buffer and key length, it returns directly a module string object allocated in the specified context `ctx` (that may be NULL exactly like for the main API `RedisModule_CreateString)`.

 The returned string object should be deallocated after use, either manually